turaab97/MQTT_IoT_Scappy/README.md

-# MQTT_IoT_Scappy
+# MQTT_IoT_Scapy

-IoT traffic simulation using Scappy
+IoT traffic simulation using Scapy
 Creating a Simulated Smart Home with Scapy

 To give my students a hands-on IoT forensics lab without needing physical devices, I created a simulated network using Scapy.
 The idea was to mimic MQTT traffic between virtual smart home devices and a broker, then export the result as a PCAP file.